 Upload your transcript as a PDF directly into the online BSW application.

 Begin Your BSW Application

 Prior to completing your application, please read the information in the "Preparing Your Application" section.

-The application deadline for the BSW Program has been extended to February 15, 2022.
+The application deadline for the BSW Program is February 15, 2024.
 Applications submitted after the deadline will be considered on a space-available basis.